unclethien/minikube/DOCUMENTATION_FOR_REPORT.md

 The resource requests and limits were determined through empirical testing and profiling:

 1. **Memory Requirements**: YOLOv11-nano model requires approximately 200-300MB for the model weights.
 Processing a single 1080p image requires an additional 300-500MB for intermediate tensors and computations.
-With GPU acceleration, additional VRAM (~1GB) is used on the GPU itself.
-The 2Gi memory request provides a comfortable buffer for CPU operations, while the 8Gi limit accommodates batch processing and peak loads.
+The 1Gi request provides a comfortable buffer, while the 3Gi limit prevents a single pod from consuming excessive resources while allowing for batch processing.

-2. **CPU Requirements**: Even with GPU acceleration, CPU resources are needed for image preprocessing, result post-processing, and HTTP request handling.
-The 1000m request ensures sufficient CPU for these operations, while the 4000m limit allows for efficient handling of concurrent requests without CPU bottlenecks.

-3. **GPU Optimization**: The component utilizes an NVIDIA GPU, which provides a 3-5x speedup over CPU-only execution.
-With GPU acceleration, YOLOv11-nano can process approximately 30-50 images per second, enabling real-time video processing.
-The dedicated GPU ensures consistent low-latency inference critical for security monitoring applications.
+2. **CPU Requirements**: Object detection is computationally intensive.
+YOLOv11-nano can process approximately 10-15 images per second per pod on modern CPU hardware.
+The 500m request ensures each pod has dedicated resources, while the 2000m limit allows bursting during peak loads to maintain responsiveness.

+3. **Horizontal Scaling**: To compensate for CPU-only execution, the deployment leverages Kubernetes horizontal scaling.
+Multiple pods (2-6) can run concurrently, distributing the load and providing aggregate throughput of 20-90 images per second depending on demand.

 **Horizontal Pod Autoscaler Configuration:**
-- **Min Replicas**: 1 (single GPU node available)
+- **Min Replicas**: 2 (ensures high availability)
-- **Max Replicas**: 2 (limited by GPU availability - requires additional GPU nodes to scale beyond 2)
+- **Max Replicas**: 6 (prevents excessive resource consumption)
 - **CPU Target**: 70% average utilization
 - **Memory Target**: 80% average utilization
-- **Scale Up Policy**: Increase by 1 pod when metrics exceed targets for 30 seconds (if additional GPU node available)
+- **Scale Up Policy**: Increase by 100% or 2 pods (whichever is greater) when metrics exceed targets for 30 seconds
-- **Scale Down Policy**: Decrease to minimum when metrics are below targets for 5 minutes
+- **Scale Down Policy**: Decrease by 50% when metrics are below targets for 5 minutes

-**Note**: Scaling is constrained by GPU availability.
-Each pod requires one dedicated GPU.
-The current configuration supports up to 2 pods if a second GPU node is added to the cluster.

 **Pod Scheduling Constraints:**

-1. **GPU Node Affinity**: The production deployment uses `requiredDuringSchedulingIgnoredDuringExecution` node affinity to ensure pods are scheduled exclusively on nodes with the `gpu=true` label.
-This guarantees that object detection pods have access to GPU resources.

-2. **GPU Taint Toleration**: Pods have a toleration for the `gpu=true:NoSchedule` taint, allowing them to be scheduled on the GPU node while preventing non-GPU workloads from consuming the expensive GPU resources.
-This ensures the GPU is reserved for computationally intensive object detection tasks.

-3. **Pod Anti-Affinity**: The deployment uses `preferredDuringSchedulingIgnoredDuringExecution` pod anti-affinity with the label `workload: gpu-intensive`.
-If multiple GPU nodes become available, this spreads object detection pods across nodes to:
+1. **Pod Anti-Affinity**: The deployment uses `preferredDuringSchedulingIgnoredDuringExecution` pod anti-affinity with the label `workload: cpu-intensive`.
+This spreads object detection pods across multiple nodes to:
    - Distribute computational load
    - Improve fault tolerance
-   - Prevent resource contention on a single GPU node
+   - Prevent resource contention on a single node

+2. **Node Selection**: Pods are scheduled on standard CPU nodes alongside other components, with the anti-affinity rules ensuring even distribution across available nodes.

 **Enhanced Resource Allocation Strategy:**

-To optimize the overall system performance, Component 3 (Object Detection) is strategically isolated from other components:
+To optimize the overall system performance, Component 3 (Object Detection) coordinates with Component 2 (Rescaling):

-1. **Dedicated GPU Node**: Component 3 runs on a dedicated GPU-enabled node, separate from Component 2 (Rescaling) which runs on CPU-only nodes.
-This ensures:
-   - No resource contention between computationally intensive components
-   - GPU resources exclusively reserved for object detection
-   - Optimal performance for both rescaling and detection operations

-2. **Node Labeling Strategy**:
-   - GPU node labeled with `gpu=true` and `workload=gpu-intensive`
-   - CPU nodes labeled with `workload=cpu-intensive` for rescaling pods
-   - Clear separation ensures proper pod placement
+1. **Shared Anti-Affinity Label**: Both Components 2 and 3 share the `workload: cpu-intensive` label, ensuring these computationally expensive components are distributed across different nodes in the cluster when possible.

-3. **Load Balancing**: The Kubernetes Service uses round-robin load balancing across available GPU pods, distributing incoming requests evenly while maximizing GPU utilization.
+2. **Load Balancing**: The Kubernetes Service uses round-robin load balancing across available pods, distributing incoming requests evenly and maximizing throughput through parallel processing.

-4. **Priority-Based Scheduling**: Object detection pods are assigned a higher priority class to ensure critical security monitoring functionality remains available even under resource constraints.
+3. **Priority-Based Scheduling**: In resource-constrained environments, object detection pods can be assigned a higher priority class to ensure critical security monitoring functionality remains available.

-5. **Resource Quotas**: Recommended namespace resource quotas:
+4. **Resource Quotas**: Recommended namespace resource quotas:
-   - Total CPU: 8 cores (allows GPU pod overhead + other components)
+   - Total CPU: 12 cores (allows 6 pods at limit)
-   - Total Memory: 16Gi (allows GPU pod + other components)
+   - Total Memory: 18Gi (allows 6 pods at limit)
-   - Total GPUs: 1 (dedicated to object detection)
-   - Total Pods: 10 (allows room for all components)
+   - Total Pods: 10 (allows room for other components)

 ---